Church of Our Lady of Victories at the Sablon: Renovation

 Soon after the completion of the final section of the Rue de la Régence/Regentschapsstraat in 1872, structures built against the church were removed.
 The church appeared so dilapidated after this removal that restoration works were launched immediately.

 The first works were entrusted, in 1870, to the local architect Auguste Schoy.
 He proposed a restoration project that was so radical that the Commission of Monuments at first refused to endorse it because it was considered too fanciful.
 Schoy's intervention was restricted to rather modest works: rehabilitation of the side aisles on the Rue de la Régence; reopening of the pointed arch windows on the side of the Rue des Sablons/Zavelstraat, which had been walled up in the 18th century for the installation of organs; and replacing the rose window of the north portal with a pointed arch window.

 The site was then entrusted to the architect Jules-Jacques Van Ysendyck and then to his son Maurice.
-Jules-Jacques van Ysendijck was a disciple of Eugène Viollet-le-Duc and led the work in accordance with the latter's principle of unity of style.
+Jules-Jacques Van Ysendyck was a disciple of Eugène Viollet-le-Duc and led the work in accordance with the latter's principle of unity of style.
 From 1895 to 1912, he and his son implemented six construction phases by which they created a monument that had never existed.
 They added turrets, pinnacles and openwork balustrades, covered the aisles with perpendicular gables instead of the continuous gables parallel to the nave, and built buttresses with pinnacles.

 From 1917 to 1937, the architect François Malfait directed the placement of 57 statues by 27 different sculptors.
 The church was designated a historic monument on 5 March 1936.
 More recently, the City of Brussels undertook a global restoration to bring back the church to its former glory.
 The entire restoration lasted fourteen years.